-The District records an intangible right-to-use lease asset (included in capital assets on the balance sheet) and a lease liability for all leases as defined by GASB Statement No. 87, Leases, with total payments over the life of the contract over \$25,000.
+The District records an intangible right-to-use lease asset included in capital assets on the statement of net position and a lease liability for all leases as defined by GASB Statement No. 87, Leases, with total payments over the life of the contract over \$25,000.
 The lease assets are amortized over the term of the lease.
-See Note 11.
+See Note 9.